congto/ktos-108/Lab_08_Docker_Use_Basics.md

 ```
 docker run -d --name hw -p 8000:8000 hello-world:latest
 ```
-Without having to get into the container we should be able point our web browser at http://192.168.56.10:8000/ (or locahost) and get our default Hello World message:
+Without having to get into the container we should be able point our web browser at http://192.168.56.10:8000/ (or http://compute{student#}.cloudsushi.io environment) and get our default Hello World message:
 ```
 Hello World!
 ```
-We can also run 'curl' from the local machine, which should give us the same response on the command line:
+We can also run 'curl' from the docker host machine, which should give us the same response on the command line:
 ```
 curl http://localhost:8000/
 ```